A dynamical-system approach to mathematical programming: Introduction

 \section{Introduction}

 It is well-known that the mathematical program

 for a given smooth function $f$, is intimately connected to the underlying (gradient) dynamical system

 Roughly speaking, isolated asymptotically stable equilibria for this system correspond to locally stable solutions (local minima) of the optimization problem above.
 In fact, it is a rather delicate issue to distinguish between local minimality and stability.
 See \cite{absilkurdyka} for a complete and careful discussion about the relationship between these concepts.
-To avoid here the discussion on these fine points, which is not part of our objective, we will assume that equilibria of all the dynamical systems involved are isolated points.
+To avoid here the discussion on these fine points, which is not part of our objective, we will assume that equilibria of all the dynamical systems involved are isolated.
 Under this main assumption, it is shown in \cite{absilkurdyka} that local solutions of (\ref{minimum}) (local minima of $f$) exactly correspond to asymptotically stable equilibria of (\ref{flujo}).

+A complementary viewpoint focuses on a vector field $\Psi(\bx)$, and its isolated equilibria.
+One such equilibrium point $\bx_0$ is locally asymptotically stable if there is a (Lyapunov) function $f$ for which $\bx_0$ is an isolated local minima and $\nabla f(\bx)\cdot\Psi(\bx)<0$, at least in a vicinity of $\bx_0$, except at $\bx_0$ itself.
+Whenever this is so, the integral curves of $\Psi$ will take us to the local minimum $\bx_0$ of $f$.
+Obviously, the field $\Psi=-\nabla f$ is one such possibility.

-If we can (and we indeed do) count on efficient numerical algorithms to approximate integral curves for (\ref{flujo}), then we can use those to find good approximations for local solutions of the optimization problem (\ref{minimum}).
-This is essentially the steepest descent strategy.
-We therefore can count on two ways to find approximations for the asymptotically stable critical points of $f$ (local minima): \begin{enumerate} \item approximate directly the system of equations $\nabla f(\mathbf{x})=\bcero$, and discern which of those correspond to local minima; \item use the flow $-\nabla f$ to get close to such points. \end{enumerate} The first strategy (the one dealing directly with optimality conditions) has been traditionally followed in finding good approximations of locally-stable solutions.
-This amounts to dealing directly with the Karush-Kuhn-Tucker (KKT) optimality conditions when constraints are to be respected.
-Though one can still take advantage of those descent strategies by incorporating penalizations designed in various ways to account for those constraints (see, for instance, \cite{hiriarturruty}, \cite{nocedal}), our perspective here is a bit different from these penalization techniques, and stresses the dynamical viewpoint of the unconstrained problems as indicated above.
+If we can (and we indeed do) count on efficient numerical algorithms to approximate integral curves for (\ref{flujo}) or of those corresponding to $\Psi$, for which $f$ is a Lyapunov function in a neighborhood of a local minimum, then we can use those to find good approximations for local solutions of the optimization problem (\ref{minimum}).
+This is essentially the steepest descent strategy and important variants.
+We therefore can count on two ways to find approximations for the asymptotically stable critical points of $f$ (local minima): \begin{enumerate} \item approximate directly the system of equations $\nabla f(\mathbf{x})=\bcero$, and discern which of those correspond to local minima; \item use the flow of $-\nabla f$, or of $\Psi$ with $\Psi\cdot\nabla f<0$, to get close to such points. \end{enumerate} Our intention is to explore this perspective for a general mathematical program involving both equality and inequality constraints